MichaelFerrier/War-of-Conquest/README.md

 Q. What about the War of Conquest client?
 ----------------------------------------------------------------------------------
 A. The War of Conquest client has not been made open source.
 It contains and depends on a lot of code, graphics, 3D models, and other assets that are not open source, and so I do not have the right to distribute them.
 The War of Conquest client will not be developed any further, so if you would like to run a server you will need to ensure that it remains compatible with the existing War of Conquest client.
 Alternatively, you can develop your own new client.
 This would allow you the freedom to modify the server code without being limited to maintaining compatibility with the existing client.
-If you are interested in doing this, let me know and I can share with you the parts of the client source code that I have the right to distribute and that are useful for interfacing with the server.
+If you are interested in doing this, a good place to start would be the client/ directory in the GitHub repository.
+This contains the client C# source files that I wrote and so am able to make open source.
+It also contains the Unity scene file, and many of the graphics files that I have the rights to share.
+It is, however, missing many files that I don't have the right to share, so it is nowhere near ready to build and run.
+It's made available as a strating point for your own project.

 Q. What about the original, or “classic” War of Conquest?
 ----------------------------------------------------------------------------------